The Toxnot-Declare partnership offers users an expanded set of features, so you can create and manage your Declare Labels faster than ever.

 Submitting your Label

 From the Declare Label Preview, you can choose to Submit Declare Label to ILFI.
-All the step after that for submission, review, approval and publishing are available in our next article following the button below.
+All the steps after that for submission, review, approval and publishing are available in our next article following the button below.

 Choosing to submit your data will send a summary of your Declare Label to the ILFI for review, including your name and email address registered in Toxnot.
 Data you have marked as proprietary will remain Undisclosed in this submission.